Dr Erinma Ochu MBE

 As a medical and science writer, I freelanced with The British Library and The Parkinson’s Disease Society and spent a year as a medical communications writer before taking up a Sci-Art fellowship.
 This led me to work as curator, filmmaker and digital executive for five years with London-based agency, B3 Media (www.b3media.net) where I curated exhibitions and talent development initiatives in partnership with The V&A, The ICA, The BBC and Film4.

-I am co-programme lead, with Professor Andy Miah, on the MSc Science Communication and Future Media (https://scicomm.space/msc/), which we designed to support people to work as they study part-time and online.
+I lead modules, with Professor Andy Miah, on the MSc Science Communication and Future Media (https://scicomm.space/msc/) programme, which we designed to support people to work as they study part-time and online.

 My research and creative practice explores the harmonies, tensions and contradictions between nature, science, technology and culture.
 Collaborating with scientists, artists, designers, curators and activists, I co-create participatory experiments and immersive experiences to stimulate debate, multi-modal inquiry and action around global challenges.